Third Quarter Markets Review

 During the third quarter, market anticipation of tapering the quantitative easing program drove interest rates higher until the Federal Reserve announced in September that the current level of asset purchases would continue.
 Fixed income markets rebounded in September after struggling earlier in the quarter.
 The 10-year and 30-year Treasury yields reached 2.99% and 3.92%, respectively, before the Fed announcement and ended the quarter at 2.61% and 3.69%, respectively.
 The Barclay's Aggregate Bond Index returned +0.57% for the quarter, with all sectors posting positive returns.
 Almost all of the positive performance was generated in September following the Fed announcement.

-Sit Mutual Funds will distribute 2013 net realized capital gains and income to shareholders (of record on December 17th) on December 18, 2013.
-Those distributions will be available on at www.sitfunds.com on December 18th.
-For estimated distributions for the year 2013, please view the Estimates Table.
+Sit Mutual Funds distributed 2013 net realized capital gains and income to shareholders (of record on December 17th) on December 18, 2013.
+For distribution amounts for the year 2013, please view the Distribution Table.

 Manage Risk With Asset Allocation

 Asset allocation is a very important part of risk management within an investment portfolio.
 By investing in multiple asset classes, such as stocks, bonds, real estate, etc., that do not have closely correlated returns, investors can lower the variability of the returns that their portfolio experience over time.
 After an allocation method has been selected, periodically rebalancing the portfolio becomes an integral component to this process.